Remote Work Marks The Path To A Greener Future

-(MENAFN- The Conversation) There is more to working from home than skipping the traffic and getting to wear pyjamas all day.
+(MENAFN- Famagusta Gazette) There is more to working from home than skipping the traffic and getting to wear pyjamas all day.
 In fact, for a lot of people it's becoming the new normal.

 According to a recent report , 12.7% of full-time employees in theare now working from home, with another 28.2% enjoying a mix of home and office work.
 This shift is far from temporary – it's expected to nearly triple compared to what it was before the pandemic.